 When Sensory Stimuli are added, they raise blood pressure and levels of epinephrine (also known as adrenaline).
 This can reduce drowsiness and restlessness while also reinforcing information.

 Engaging in physical performance in the classroom can take on many forms: role play, acting, energising discussions, and games that make the students get up from their desks is all part of brain based learning.

 Getting students outside the classroom is important too.
 If a lesson can be taught outdoors or has applications to the natural world, students can benefit from the novelty of a different environment.
 In the natural light, they also will be producing more vitamin D, which can help improve brain function.

 Active learning can be especially beneficial for students with learning disabilities, such as ADHD who experience hyperactivity and have difficulty paying attention.

-Furthermore, adding the dynamic change of physical movement to the classroom can be tied into repetition – it can be yet another way to present information in a lesson.
+Furthermore, adding the dynamic change of physical movement to the classroom can be tied into the brain based learning repetition strategy.

 Tiana’s favourite subject was ICT.
 The joy of seeing technology in action was beyond explaining.